 Communities Connected for Kids has identified specific activities that need to be completed within the first 30 days of care.
 These activities will include immediately engaging the family at the earliest possible time, and ensuring timely completion of the case plan.
 This information is shared with the CMA Program Directors on a monthly basis.

-Data Tools: Excel, FSFN, ad hoc reports from FSFN repository data
+Data Tools: Excel, FSFN, ad hoc reports from FSFN repository data time in care and focus on reunification/permanency while providing the specific case information to the CMA program directors.

 3. Activity: Permanency Tracking - Ongoing Activity